-The Highlands Biological Station is the umbrella organization for the Laboratory, Highlands Nature Center, and Botanical Garden.
-The Station is supported, in part, by the Highlands Biological Foundation.
+The Highlands Biological Station (HBS) is a multi-campus center of Western Carolina University.
+It is made up of the Highlands Nature Center, Laboratory, and Botanical Garden are part of the Station, which is supported in part by the Highlands Biological Foundation.
+Our mission is:

-Mission: To foster education and research focused on the rich natural heritage of the Highlands Plateau, while preserving and celebrating the integrity of the “biological crown of the southern Appalachian Mountains.”
+To foster research and education focused on the rich natural heritage of the Highlands Plateau, while preserving and celebrating the integrity of the “biological crown of the southern Appalachian Mountains.”

 Highlands Biological Station realizes its mission of education and research broadly through (1) support of scientific research and graduate training, (2) Station-sponsored field-centered courses and hosting visiting academic groups, and (3) diverse outreach programming for regional K-12 schools and the local community and life-long-learners.